You Are Children of Light

 and when they perceived the grace that was given to me, James and Pebble and John, those who were reputed to be pillars, gave to Barnabas and me the right hand of fellowship, that we should go to the nations, and they to the circumcision.

-They only asked us to remember the poor—which very thing I was also zealous to do.
+They only asked us to remember the poor—which I was also zealous to do.

 I Resisted Him to His Face